-- o Temporary "tattoos" are not to be worn to school. - Backpacks are too large for the bins and must be left at home.
-On a day when a child needs to bring an extra bag for dance or gym, keep in mind that the bag must be small enough to fit in their bin. - Students will have outdoor playtime each day as the weather permits, so please consider this when selecting clothes for each day.
-Students go outside when the weather if between 45 and 95 degrees.
-The wind chill and heat index are taken in to consideration.
-All outer garments such as sweaters, jackets, caps, and gloves should be clearly marked with the child's name. - All children, regardless of age, should have a complete change of clothing at school.
-Please send the following, labeled with your child's name, to leave in their bin: underwear, pants, shirt, socks and shoes.
-This supply should be maintained to insure your child always has a change of clothes on hand appropriate for the season.
-For children in Building # 3, two changes of clothing are necessary.
+- 4. General information regarding uniforms: - Clothing - Blue jeans, denim shorts or denim skirts of any kind are not allowed. - If your child is potty training, please have your child wear clothing that has an elasticized waist.
+We are developing independence and clothing must be easy for the child to pull down and up. - After your child is fully potty trained, please continue to buy clothing that is easy to pull down and up so independence is continued. - Miscellaneous - Temporary "tattoos" are not to be worn to school. - Backpacks, while cute and functional, are too large for the bins and must be left at home.
+On a day when a child needs to bring an extra bag, keep in mind that the bag must be small enough to fit in their bin or will need to be left in the office. - Students will have outdoor playtime each day as the weather permits, so please consider this when selecting clothes for each day.
+All outer garments such as sweaters, jackets, caps, and gloves should be clearly marked with the child's name. - All children, regardless of age, should have complete changes of clothing at school.
+Please send the following, labeled with your child's name, to leave in their bin: underwear, pants, shirts, socks and shoes.
+This supply should be maintained to ensure your child always has a change of clothes on hand appropriate for the season.